"Nail Plumping" Is The Biggest Manicure Innovation Of 2021

 Today's salon manicure typically includes five basic treatment options: You can go with a traditional polish (or nail lacquer), gel or shellac, dip powder, gel extensions, or acrylics.
 Now, there is an innovative sixth treatment that's recently hit the market — a hybrid offer that marries the application and wear of a gel manicure with the aesthetic of extensions.
 Meet the Plexigel manicure.

-Creative Nail Design (CND) trademarked the Plexigel system, and it was rolled out across CND-affiliate nail salons nationwide in January of this year.
-According to the nail-care brand, this is their biggest technological innovation since the launch of Shellac™ back in 2010.
+Creative Nail Design (CND) trademarked the Plexigel system, and according to the nail-care brand, this is their biggest technological innovation since the launch of Shellac™ back in 2010.

 Advertisement